 Exceat, Seaford BN25 4AD.
 01323 870368

-Riverside pub with the log fire going by October.
-I had the fish pie here last autumn—chunky, not gloopy, with proper chunks of white fish. £14.50.
-The local Harvey's bitter is well kept.
-In summer you sit outside; in autumn, grab a table near the fire and dry your boots.
+Riverside pub with the log fire going by early October.
+I had the fish pie here last autumn—chunky pieces of white fish, not the usual gloopy mess, with a proper mashed potato top. £14.50.
+The local Harvey's bitter is well kept, which matters after a morning of climbing.
+In summer you sit outside; in autumn, grab a table near the fire and steam your boots dry while you eat.

 Afternoon: Beachy Head to Eastbourne